 - 1. Please complete the 'Container Request Form' as shown on the next page.
-The form is also found in Appendix B: Forms.
+The form is also found in Appendix C: Forms.
 Please keep this form blank and photocopy as needed.
 Please request any supplies needed at this time using this form. - 2.
-Please fax the completed form to PCA at 1-604-592-2982.
+Please fax the completed form to Product Care at 1-604-592-2982 or email to: bcdispatchlights@productcare.org a.
+The carrier will arrive at your location within 5 days of your request.
+They will have the bill of lading with them.
+It will already be completed with the number of pieces they are picking up.
+NOTE: You cannot ship more than the number of pieces recorded on their bill of lading.
+If you have more boxes ready to ship you will need to send in contact us.